lobiklukas/react-in-weird-places/PROCESS-CLEANUP.md

 ## The Problem

-When you cancel the dev server with `Ctrl+C`, pnpm doesn't always kill all child processes properly.
-This leaves zombie vite and email dev processes running in the background, which causes port conflicts on the next run.
+When you cancel dev servers with `Ctrl+C`, child processes may not always be killed properly.
+This leaves zombie vite and email dev processes running in the background, causing port conflicts on the next run.

-## Solution
+## Solution with Turbo

-A cleanup script has been created to kill all remaining demo processes.
+This project now uses **Turbo** for task orchestration, which provides better process management:
+- Interactive TUI showing all running processes
+- Better signal handling for graceful shutdown
+- Daemon mode for persistent task runner

+### Using Turbo's TUI

+When you run `pnpm dev`, Turbo opens an interactive terminal UI:
+- Press `Ctrl+Z` to access the menu
+- Press `Ctrl+C` to stop all processes gracefully
+- View process logs in real-time

-### Using the Cleanup Script
+### Cleanup Script

+If processes still don't exit properly:

 ```bash
 # Option 1: Use the npm script (recommended)